ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 Although in many senses it is impossible to create a Klein bottle in our normal 3-D world, it can in theory be constructed by joining two Möbius loops.
 You might now be wondering, “what is a Möbius loop?”.
 In short, it is an object that only has one side.
 Every piece of paper, of course, has two sides – a top and a bottom, or maybe a back and a front.
 However, you can turn a piece or strip of paper into an object that has only one side!
 (By the way, a Möbius loop is sometimes called a Möbius strip or a Möbius band.)

-Making a Möbius loop involves taking a strip of paper, forming a loop, then twisting one end by half a term, and finally joining the two ends with sticky tape.
+Making a Möbius loop involves taking a strip of paper, forming a loop, then making half a twist in one end, and finally joining the two ends with sticky tape.

 The video below shows how you can make a Möbius loop for yourself.
 Once you have created a couple of Möbius loops, have a go at answering the questions below.

 @[youtube](IRVOwuHU-M0?rel=0)

 ::: problem id=6_1 marks=3
-__6.1.__ What happens when you cut a Möbius loop its length down the middle?
+__6.1.__ What happens when you cut a Möbius loop in half lengthways?

 * [ ] You create zero loops.
 * [ ] You create a half a loop.